tomaszbujnowicz/html5-boilerplate-gulp-less/README.md

 ```sh
 npm install
 ```
+For debug purposes.
 Watch and develop.
-Recompile JS and LESS on each change and refresh the browser using BrowserSync after an HTML file is compiled
+Recompile JS and LESS on each change and refresh the browser using BrowserSync after an HTML file is compiled.
+Please note that you should run `gulp` for the first time
 ```sh
 gulp dev
 ```